qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Using a future (promise) object to represent a pending computation.
 - In Idris, having a hole and inspecting the type of hole can help proving.

-Deferred compuation vs immediate compuation:
+Deferred (async) compuation vs immediate compuation:

 - Immediately free memory vs GC.
 - Stream processing vs batch processing.
 - Pytorch's most matrix operations are async.
 GPU computes in background.
 The tensor object's content may be yet unknown (and CPU will wait for GPU when you try to read its content).
-- Some databases (PostgreSQL, SQLite, etc.) require deferred "vacuum" that rearranges storage space.
+- PostgreSQL and SQLite require deferred "vacuum" that rearranges storage space.

 ### Program lifecycle